ysw1021/AGG/README.md

 We present code for training models described in the paper, as well as pre-trained models.

 # Setup
- - Install python version >= 3.6
+ - Require python version >= 3.6
  - The implementation is based on a [fairseq](https://github.com/pytorch/fairseq) 0.9.0.
- - Clone this repo and install requirements based on fairseq
+ - Clone this repo and install requirements based on fairseq:

 ```
 git clone https://github.com/ysw1021/AGG.git